enable-intelligent-containerized-5g/free5gc-kubernetes/README.md

 kubectl config use-context <context-name> # Set teh new context as default.
 ```

-To deploy Free5GC and its components, follow the deployment steps below:
+To deploy Intelligent 5G and its components, follow the deployment steps below:

 1. Set up OVS bridges.
 On each K8s cluster node, add the OVS bridges: n2br, n3br, and n4br.
 Connect nodes using these bridges and OVS-based VXLAN tunnels.
 See [ovs-cni docs](https://github.com/k8snetworkplumbingwg/ovs-cni/blob/main/docs/demo.md#connect-bridges-using-vxlan).